Merrily We Roll Along (musical): Other major productions

 Clwyd Theatr Cymru at Mold in North Wales performed the musical May 12 – June 2, 2012, directed by Nikolai Foster.
 PAN Productions staged Merrily We Roll Along in 2014 at the Kuala Lumpur Performing Arts Centre for the first time in South East Asia.
 Directed by Nell Ng with music direction by Nish Tham.
 This production featured Peter Ong (Frank), Aaron Teoh (Charley), Chang Fang Chyi (Mary), Nikki Palikat (Gussie), Stephanie Van Driesen (Beth), and Dennis Yeap (Joe).

 Astoria Performing Arts Center produced an off-off-Broadway production in 2015 starring Jack Mosbacher as Frank, Ally Bonino as Mary, and Nicholas Park as Charley.
 The production won Outstanding Production of a Musical at the 2015 New York Innovative Theatre Awards.

 The Wallis Annenberg Center for The Performing Arts in Beverly Hills staged a production from November 23 to December 18, 2016.
 Directed by Michael Arden, the production starred Aaron Lazar as Frank, Wayne Brady as Charley, and Donna Vivino as Mary.

 The Huntington Theatre Company produced Maria Friedman's version in Boston, running from September 8 to October 15, 2017.
 Umbers and Humbley reprised their roles from the London production, with Eden Espinosa joining as Mary.

-The Hayes Theatre in Sydney staged a production directed by Dean Bryant which was intended to start its run on 16 April 2020, but was delayed by the COVID pandemic.
-The production finally premiered on 21 October 2021, with an expected run to 27 November.
-The production was well-reviewed, and extended its run to 9 December.
+The Hayes Theatre in Sydney staged a production directed by Dean Bryant which was intended to start its run on April 16, 2020, but was delayed by the COVID pandemic.
+The production finally premiered on October 21, 2021, with an expected run to November 27.
+The production was well-reviewed, and extended its run to December 9.

-The first ever German production opened at the Theater Regensburg in Regensburg.
-It premiered on 24 May 2025 with the last performance on 13 March 2026.
+The German Premier Production opened at the Theater Regensburg in Regensburg.
+It premiered on May 24, 2025, with a closing date of March 13, 2026.